Agile Methodology in Start-ups

 12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

-Similarly to the values section that focuses on the customers, the individual workers, feedback and incremental modifications, the principles section of the Manifesto builds more on the foundation, while also elaborating upon the importance of daily collaboration, support and communication amongst team members, project managers and higher-ups and the always-improving quality of the product in question.
+Similarly to the values section that focuses on the customers, individual workers, feedback, and incremental modifications, the principles section of the Manifesto builds more on the foundation, while also elaborating upon the importance of daily collaboration, support and communication amongst team members, project managers, and higher-ups and the always-improving quality of the product in question.

-Thanks to the Agile Manifesto laying down a framework, professionals founded other methodologies that maintained the same beliefs, built upon them and implemented them in actionable ways.
+Thanks to the Agile Manifesto, professionals introduced other methodologies that maintained the same beliefs, built upon them and implemented them in actionable ways.
 Two examples of popular methodologies that are based on Agile are called Scrum and Kanban.

 Scrum

-By using the Scrum methodology, a team will work together under the leadership of a scrum master in brief iterations that tend to last one to four weeks.
-These short iterations are called sprints, and the scrum master supports their progress, morale and communication by holding daily scrum meetings and providing feedback.
+With the Scrum methodology, a team will work together under the leadership of a scrum master in brief iterations that tend to last one to four weeks.
+These short iterations are called sprints and the scrum master supports their progress, morale, and communication by holding daily scrum meetings and providing feedback.
 Another tool in their toolbelt is the scrum board, which is a visual representation that allows the team to see what the product backlog requires them to finish for the current sprint.

 The focus behind managing a project with scrum is a quick turnover rate and consistent improvement.